parkinsons-toolkit/app-content/pages-content/treatments-and-therapies/who-may-be-involved.md

 Please note a _psychotherapist_ or _counsellor_ is not the same as a _psychologist_, though some people have trained as both.
 Psychotherapists and counsellors are trained to give a particular treatment (psychotherapy or counselling), whereas clinical psychologists have a broader role, as above.
 Psychotherapists and counsellors are not legally required to be registered as above, though many are on voluntary registers.

-**Social Workers**
+### Social Workers

-- Help with social and interpersonal issues, promoting rights and wellbeing.
+- Social workers are professionals who aim to improve people’s lives by helping with social and interpersonal problems.
+They try to promote a person’s rights and wellbeing.
+- They work under ‘Social Care’ rather than ‘Healthcare’ but they can be based in a hospital or community service.
+- Must be registered to work as a social worker in the UK:
+  - _Social Work England_
+  - _Social Care Wales_
+  - _Scottish Social Services Council_
+  - _Northern Ireland Social Care Council_

+### Speech & Language Therapists (SLTs)
+- Healthcare professionals that are trained in issues with communication and swallowing.
-- Must be registered with relevant national bodies (e.g., Social Work England, Social Care Wales).
+- They must be registered with the _Health and Care Professions Council (HCPC)_ to work in the UK.

-**Speech & Language Therapists (SLTs)**

-- Registered with **HCPC**.
+- The role can be to:
-- Diagnose and treat communication and swallowing problems.
+  - Diagnose and assess problems with communication or swallowing.
-- Can advise on strategies and equipment.
+  - Give treatment and teach strategies to deal with this
+  - Give advice on equipment or interventions that might be needed.
-- May advance to **Advanced Clinical Practitioner**.
+- They can undergo further training to become an ‘Advanced Clinical Practitioner’.

 <div class="video-container">
 <iframe